Free: Healthy Freezer Meals Recipe EbookGet It Now

 I have made lots of stir fry recipes with meats like beef and chicken… but what if you want to mix it up with veggies?
-This easy vegetable stir fry recipe takes just 10 minutes to make and you can customize it depending on what low carb veggies you have on-hand or are your favorites.
+This easy vegetable stir fry recipe takes just 10 minutes to make, and similar to sauteed veggies, you can customize it depending on what low carb veggies you have on-hand or are your favorites.
 Read on for all the information you need to make a healthy vegetable stir fry at home: my tips for the best stir fry vegetables; a big old stir fry vegetables list; and some simple ways to turn these stir fried vegetables into a full meal.

 This veggie stir fry recipe has been a long time coming, because stir frying was one of the first things I ever learned how to cook.
 Even when we were living on frozen pizza half the time back in college, a simple stir fry on the stove top filled in for the other half of the time.